davpin/cf-SpringBootTrader/README.md

 It was created to support workshops and demonstrations of building and using `microservices` architectures and running these in **Cloud Foundry** (although it is possible to run these on other runtimes).

+The branch **SpringCloudServicesPCF** is a version of this project ready to be deployed in a PCF instance with SpringCloudServices tile installed.

 The workshops follow a series of exercises, or labs, and you can find links to the guides for these exercises below.

 #Architecture
-The system is composed of 4 microservices plus a Registry Server (can also be considered a microservice).
+The system is composed of 4 microservice.
 The relationship between the microservices is illustrated below.

 ![architecture](/docs/microservices_relationship.png)